sharontherese/sharon-kabel/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I like Catholic newspapers, amateur data visualizations, and walls of text.

+# Interests to show in About widget
+interests:
+- Metadata
+- Catholic research
+- FAct checking

+# Education to show in About widget
+education:
+  courses:
+  - course: MS in Library Science
+    institution: Drexel University
+    year: 2016
+  - course: BA in Literature
+    institution: Belmont Abbey College
+    year: 2013

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the